Datadog Inc. (DDOG) Shares Up Despite Recent Market Volatility

 DDOG’s Market Performance

-The stock of Datadog Inc. (DDOG) has seen a -2.56% decrease in the past week, with a -15.66% drop in the past month, and a -11.24% fall in the past quarter.
-The volatility ratio for the week is 4.53%, and the volatility levels for the past 30 days are at 4.65% for DDOG.
-The simple moving average for the last 20 days is -5.93% for DDOG stock, with a simple moving average of -21.48% for the last 200 days.
+DDOG’s stock has seen a -0.92% decrease for the week, with a -14.44% drop in the past month and a -10.08% fall in the past quarter.
+The volatility ratio for the week is 4.73%, and the volatility levels for the past 30 days are at 4.68% for Datadog Inc. The simple moving average for the last 20 days is -7.03% for DDOG stock, with a simple moving average of -23.27% for the last 200 days.

 Analysts’ Opinion of DDOG